bxdoan/bxdoan/README.md

 <div align="center">

-> If you want to lift yourself up, lift up someone else.
+> The only way to do great work is to love what you do.

-> — Booker T. Washington —
+> — Steve Jobs —

 </div>